cristoge/cristoge/README.md

-# 💫 Sobre Mí:
+# 💫 About Me:
-<br>Soy un programador en desarrollo continuo, perfeccionando mis habilidades en TypeScript.
-Trabajo con React en el frontend y Fastify en el backend, con el objetivo de crear aplicaciones web efectivas y de alto rendimiento.<br>
+<br>I am a continuously evolving developer, refining my skills in TypeScript.
+I work with React on the frontend and NestJS on the backend, and I enjoy creating web apps that work well and feel good to use.<br>

 ---
 # 📊 GitHub Stats: